 Strawberry Mochi

 Desserts in our house consisted of rice cakes or mochi (when it wasn’t just plain fresh fruit).
-You will often hear in my household, “It’s too sweet!”
+You would often hear in my household, “It’s too sweet!”
 So, we didn’t grow up eating chocolate cakes or pies or other sugary pastries.
 Rice cakes are naturally gluten free, low in sugar, and are designed to be eaten by hand (i.e., come in small bite sized pieces).
 Therefore, they are an easy go-to dessert when I’m trying to keep things more balanced.

-What Even Is Mochi Anyway?
+What Is Mochi?

 Mochi is a Japanese rice cake made out of a short-grain japonica glutinous rice.
 The rice is pounded into a paste and molded.
 It is a traditional ceremonial dish in Japan and can often take a great deal of labor (lots of pounding) to make.
 Here, we are going to use the help of already ground rice and the microwave to avoid pulling our muscles.
 However, if you ever visit Japan or even “Japan towns” (like in Manhattan or Los Angeles), you can try traditional mochi, which is delicate on the outside and soft on the inside (almost like taffy).
 It’s gluten free, dairy free, and very low in sugar.

-How To Make Mochi
+How To Make Mochi.

 The flour mix is super simple: sweet white rice flour, a little sugar, and salt.
 That’s it.
 However, it is very very important that you use the right kind of white rice flour.
 As stated above, traditional mochi is made out of a particular kind of rice–short grain glutinous white rice.
 Accordingly, this recipe will not work if you use regular white rice flour.
 Mochiko is a popular brand that will work perfectly for this recipe.

-How to Make Strawberry Mochi
+How to Make Strawberry Mochi.

 Most recipes I’ve seen call for the use of food coloring to make pretty pink mochi.
 But I really wanted to keep my recipe all natural.
 Cue: freeze dried strawberries.
 In lieu of food coloring, I added strawberries to the flour mix and it worked like a charm.
 Not only did it provide the perfect rosy complexion to my mochi, it also added a hint of lovey tartness.